Waking Up At 5AM Changed My Life – Win The Morning, Win The Day

 Next up is the computer desk with my coffee and spending the next 70 to 100 minutes focusing on something outside my career work.

 Since I started waking up at 5AM, I’ve spent this time in the morning doing freelance marketing, content management, database management and writing work.
-I use Upwork and direct relationships to source 10-15 hours of freelance work each week that I complete in the mornings, evenings and weekends.
-This freelance work has also helped me expedite my debt repayment and retirement saving.
+I used to use Upwork (you could try Fiverr too) but have since built direct relationships to source 10-15 hours of freelance work each week that I complete in the mornings, evenings and weekends.
+This freelance work has also helped me expedite my debt repayment, saving and investing.

 The side hustle work I’ve done in the mornings alone (not including evening or weekends) over the last 2 years has earned approx. $14,500.

 Waking up at 5AM changed my life and a big part of that is the financial rewards this extra time has provided me.
-If you’re looking for side hustle ideas, check my post 35 Rewarding Side Hustles (Almost) Anyone Can Do.
+If you’re looking for side hustle ideas, check out 35+ Rewarding Side Hustles (Almost) Anyone Can Do To Earn More Money.

 As of early 2018, this morning routine now includes working on Making Momentum.
 Whether it’s writing a blog post, doing some research, scheduling my social media, accruing content for the Weekly Roundup Momentum’s Finest or ideating on future opportunities.